 Outram Park food places near the MRT station

 Foodie or not, Tiong Bahru is one of the best places to go for both cafe and hawker grub.
 But unless you are familiar with the area, most would forget the many gems that are found at Outram Park, which is just one MRT Station away.
-If you are done exploring all the cafes at Tiong Bahru, head down to Outram Park to check out these 10 places for food that are just as good!
+If you are done exploring all the cafes at Tiong Bahru, head down to check out these 10 Outram Park food places for grub that is just as good!

 1. Mount Faber Nasi Lemak